Automattic/wp-calypso/docs/development-workflow.md

 ## Build

-Running `make run` will build all the code and continuously watch the front-end JS and CSS/Sass for changes and rebuild accordingly.
+Running `npm start` will build all the code and continuously watch the front-end JS and CSS/Sass for changes and rebuild accordingly.

 ## Tests